Lower coffee emissions through reduced fertilizer emissions

 Proba publishes solution-specific methodologies to quantify, verify, and certify greenhouse gas emission reductions.
 Companies can confidently report and claim them across their supply chains.

-We issue verified certificates as Impact Units which help you to claim Scope 3 emission reductions across your supply chains, compliant with your chain-of-custody practices, mitigation approaches, and the leading accounting frameworks.
+We issue verified certificates that enable you to claim Scope 3 emission reductions across your supply chains, aligned with your chain-of-custody practices, mitigation approaches, and the leading accounting frameworks.
+We also provide improved emission factors to support your calculations.

 How it works